 So why is it so essential to provide a responsive design of your content?
 Everything is pretty clear.
-Today people use different devices to surf the internet – laptops, computers, tablets, smartphones, smartwatches.
+Today people use different devices to surf the internet – laptops, computers, tablets, smartphones, and smartwatches.
 There is no longer a need to create a single variant of web design.
-It should be variable and consider the screen size of these devices.
-You can not guess if your potential visitors will use a smartphone or a desktop version, so you need to create a responsive design to involve all visitors and make them stay on your website as users are not willing to get back to the website if they had a bad experience even one single time.
+It should be variable and consider the standard screen size of these devices.
+You can not guess if your potential visitors will use a smartphone or desktop dimensions, so you need to create a responsive design to involve all visitors and make them stay on your website as users are not willing to get back to the website if they had a bad experience even one single time.
 The content should be engaging and easy to read.
 Otherwise, the number of visitors will be decreasing.

 Responsive vs. Adaptive Web Design

 As we have already mentioned, responsive design is an approach that adapts the content according to screen sizes.
 So here comes a question – what is the difference between responsive web design and adaptive web design?
 And the answer is that the adaptive design approach provides numerous versions of the same page to make it readable from different devices.
-The responsive approach renders and transforms the one version’s content to make it suitable for diverse screen sizes.
+The responsive approach renders and transforms the one version to make it suitable for diverse screen sizes.

 Let us conclude the main advantages of these two design approaches.

 - will be properly displayed on all available screen resolutions;

 - the page content will load faster;

 - demands less time, costs, and efforts to create.

 - makes the website more convenient for users;